-The Expanded Exemptions, if allowed to go into effect, would deprive many individuals of the no-cost contraceptive coverage that is an essential element of the ACA's integrated strategy to ensure access to contraceptive coverage.
-Federal government safety net programs are simply not substitutes for employer-sponsored insurance plans, and such programs lack the resources to accommodate all of the individuals who stand to lose coverage under the Proposed Injunction.
-Further, the threat of underfunding combined with an influx of new patients would interfere with the safety net programs' ability to serve the patients of limited means for whom these programs were designed, let alone accommodate new patients.
+The Proposed Injunction, if granted, would harm many women by depriving them of the no-cost contraceptive coverage that is an essential element of the ACA's integrated strategy to ensure access to contraceptive coverage.
+Federal government safety net programs are simply not substitutes for employer-sponsored insurance plans, and such programs lack the resources to accommodate all of the women who stand to lose coverage under the Proposed Injunction.
+Further, the threat of underfunding combined with an influx of new patients would interfere with